saloyiana/devops-tasks/README.md

 3. run `docker-compose up`
 4. to access the app, go to: `http://localhost:8000/todos/list/`

+## to run the app on `Local` k8s env

+For local env, the above section is enough!
+However, if you want to set up a k8s cluster on your local machine for a more production-like environment follow these steps:
+1. make sure `minikube`, `terraform`, `kubectl`, `helm`, and `ansible` are presented on your machine.
+2. run `cd local-env && make up`.

+### directory structure:
+- todo_app: contains the application code and its dockerfile.
+- local-env/terraform: contains cluster trerraform configuration files for setting up the local k8s cluster.
+- local-env/ansible: contains ansible playbooks and roles for deploying the application.

 ## to run the app on k8s env
 1. add your creds to the `platform/k8s-cluster/terraform.tfvars`
 2. run `make cluster up` or